-BaltimoreBaseball.com was founded in early 2016 to provide insight and analysis on the Orioles, their minor league affiliates, and the Baltimore-area high school baseball scene.
-Led by senior writer Dan Connolly, the site aims to engage fans via daily blog posts, weekly audio and video content, and interactive fan experiences.
+BaltimoreBaseball.com was founded in early 2016 to provide insight and analysis on the Orioles, their minor league affiliates, and the Baltimore-area high school and college baseball scene.
+The site aims to engage fans via daily blog posts, weekly audio and video content, and interactive fan experiences.

 Founder & Web Producer

-Steve Cockey is a lifelong Orioles fan who grew up in Harford County and is a graduate of both C. Milton Wright High School and Loyola University Maryland.
+Steve Cockey is a lifelong Orioles fan who grew up in Harford County and is a graduate of C. Milton Wright High School and Loyola University Maryland.
 Steve’s passion for both baseball and internet advertising — his “day job” — led him to start BaltimoreBaseball.com in early 2016.
-He is a current resident of the Canton neighborhood of Baltimore and credits his love of baseball to his dad, Dr. Stephen Cockey, Sr.
+He resides in Baltimore and credits his love of baseball to his dad, Dr. Stephen Cockey, Sr.